When Insurance Will Cover Plastic Surgery Procedures

-In certain cases, blepharoplasty is deemed medically necessary, and therefore covered by insurance, if the skin hanging over the eyelid is proven to interfere with vision.
-Photo credit: Brett Kotlus, MD
+In certain cases, blepharoplasty is deemed medically necessary, and is covered by insurance, if the skin hanging over the eyelid is proven to interfere with vision.
+Photo credit: Dr. Brett Kotlus.

 Doctors should also be aware that Medicare is now conducting more audits of procedures, requiring practices to prepare chart materials to justify or prove that a procedure met the criteria for being medically necessary.
 “Unfortunately, it puts a strain on the practice to have to devote resources to justifying procedures,” he says.

-Nevertheless, Dr. Kotlus believes that it’s important for doctors to remain advocates for their patients when it comes to any kind of surgery, but the goal should not be to get insurance approval.
-It should be to get the appropriate coverage for the appropriate procedure.
+Nevertheless, Kotlus believes that it’s important for doctors to remain advocates for their patients when it comes to any kind of surgery, but the goal should not be to get insurance approval.
+It should be to provide as much information as is needed to get the appropriate coverage for the appropriate procedure.

 Here are a few common procedures that are often covered by health insurance.
 It’s important to note that many other procedures, such as ear surgery and even teeth-straightening, may also be covered in certain circumstances.

-Breast Reduction Surgery — To qualify for reduction mammoplasty, the patient and her doctor must be able to show that large breasts have hindered her ability to perform certain physical activities, or that they have subjected her to physical pain (back and shoulder pain are the most common).
+To qualify for reduction mammoplasty, the patient and her doctor must be able to show that large breasts have hindered her ability to perform certain physical activities, or that they have subjected her to physical pain — back and shoulder pain are the most common.